Laxmiprasanna03/Todo-list/README.md

-# Todo-list
-Front-End part
 # Todo List Application

 ## Overview
-This is a simple Todo List application built using Next.js.
-It allows users to manage a list of tasks with features to add, update, delete, and mark tasks as completed.
+This is a simple Todo List application built using react.js It allows users to manage a list of tasks with features to add, update, delete, and mark tasks as completed.

 ## Implementation
-The application consists of a Next.js server rendering pages for managing tasks.
+The application consists of a react.js server rendering pages for managing tasks.
 Tasks are stored in a JSON file on the filesystem.

 ## Features
 - Create Task: Allow users to add new tasks.